 This is the answer.

-- A parallelogram is a quadrilateral with two pairs of parallel sides.
+a quadrilateral with one pair of parallel sides.

-- A rectangle is a quadrilateral with four right angles.
+a parallelogram with opposites congruent and four right angles.

-- A square is a polygon with four congruent sides and four right angles.
+a parallelogram with four congruent sides and four right angles.

 Here is one for you to try on your own.